 São Bento station is Porto’s central station, and is regarded as a landmark in the city center.
 It’s also the starting point (or ending point) for the scenic Linha do Douro: a 120 mile (190 km) stretch of railroad along the Douro River, which is considered one of the most beautiful train rides in Europe.

-By boat: in July 2015, Porto also put its name on the map as a major cruise destination, with the grand opening of the Porto Leixões Cruise Terminal, located in Matosinhos.
+By boat: in July 2015, Porto also put its name on the map as a major cruise destination, with the grand opening of the Porto Leixões Cruise Terminal in Matosinhos.

-Although Porto is very well-connected through a modern network of buses and metros, the best way to explore the city is by foot.
+Although Porto is well-connected through a modern network of buses and metros, walking is still the best way to explore the city.
 From the alleyways of the northern hills to the southern wine cellars, a stroll through Porto often seems like a trip back in time.
 The city has done a remarkable job of preserving architecture, and this brings a historical charm that is best appreciated while walking & wandering.

 travelhelix tip: if possible, avoid driving in Porto!
 We rented a car, which turned out to be a major inconvenience.
 In the city center, the streets are narrow, corners are sharp and parking places are nearly impossible to find.
 Save yourself the hassle, and make use of the bus & light rail systems.